© Markus Biedermann

 - 2 tbsp dry sesame seeds, toasted in a pan

 - Weigh and prepare all ingredients.

 - Soak the beans the night before.
-Soy cutlets: Bring 3 dl vegetable stock to the boil, add the soy cutlets and leave to simmer on a low heat, covered.
-Add the whole mixture as in step 3.
-Recommendation: only add half of the vegetables to the beans, the other half should be added 10 minutes before the end of cooking.
+Bring the vegetable stock to the boil, add the soy chunks and leave to simmer on a low heat, covered.

 - Sauté the diced onion and chopped garlic in the olive oil, add half of the vegetables and tomato paste and sauté.
-Add the soaked, drained quail beans, fill up with the pelatti and the soaked, soy mince.
+Add the soaked, drained quail beans, fill up with the pelati and the soaked soy chunks.
 Season with cumin, pepper, cayenne or Tabasco.
 Add the salt only at the end.

 - Gently simmer the quail bean chilli over a low heat for about 1 hour.
 Add the second half of the vegetables 10 minutes before the end of cooking – continue to simmer and season to taste.

 - Serve and sprinkle with the chopped chives.

 - Roast the cumin a little in the pan at the beginning.

 - If you are in a hurry: Use tinned quail beans or tinned borlotti beans (but the taste of the quail beans is amazing!)